CodeWizard-1/memory-game-sea-safari/README.md

 **Game page**:
 After entering the player's name and pressing the "Start" button, the start window disappears and a field with 16 cards remains.

+When a player opens cards, the game compares them with each other and if the cards are the same, then they remain open, if the cards are different, then they are turned over with their backs facing the player.

 As soon as the player turns over the first card, a timer starts indicating the time.
 As soon as the player finds all pairs of cards, the timer will stop.
 This time is needed for the results table.